-By the end of the placement and with guidance, students are expected to demonstrate analysis and application in order to develop skills to:
+By the end of the placement and with minimal supervision, students are expected to demonstrate evaluation and clinical reasoning in order to be competent to:

 - 1. Demonstrate effective two-way verbal and non-verbal communication - 2.
 Clearly and accurately document information. - 3.
 Adapt method of communication to a range of people, matters and settings.